Eating After Bariatric Surgery

 This means reducing your calorie intake by eating small portions and avoiding calorie-packed foods and beverages.
 Fortunately, your modified stomach is a built-in portion control tool, so all you have to do is put healthy foods on your plate and stop when your stomach is full.

 But how do you stick to the plan when you’re at a social event or eating at a restaurant?
 Don’t worry!
-Your social life doesn’t end after sleeve gastrectomy.
+Your social life doesn’t end after weight loss surgery.
 Use the following tips for social eating.

 Dining at a Restaurant